TykTechnologies/tyk-sync/README.md

 ### Sync

-Tyk-Sync tries to be clever about what APIs and Policies to update and which to create, it will actually base all ID matching on the API ID and the masked Policy ID, so it can identify the same object across installations.
-Tyk has a tendency to generate fresh IDs for all new Objects, so Tyk-Sync gets around this by using portable IDs and ensuring the necessary portable IDs are set when using the `dump` command.
+Tyk Sync tries to be clever about what APIs and Policies to update and which to create, it will actually base all ID matching on the API ID and the masked Policy ID, so it can identify the same object across installations.
+Tyk has a tendency to generate fresh IDs for all new Objects, so Tyk Sync gets around this by using portable IDs and ensuring the necessary portable IDs are set when using the `dump` command.

-This means that Tyk-Sync can be used to back-up your most important API Gateway configurations as code, and to deploy those configurations to any target and ensure that API IDs and Policy IDs will remain consistent, ensuring that any dependent tokens continue to have access to your services.
+This means that Tyk Sync can be used to back-up your most important API Gateway configurations as code, and to deploy those configurations to any target and ensure that API IDs and Policy IDs will remain consistent, ensuring that any dependent tokens continue to have access to your services.

 ### Prerequisites:

-- Tyk-Sync was built using Go 1.10.
+- Tyk Sync was built using Go 1.10.
 The minimum Go version required to install is 1.7.
 - In order for policy ID matching to work correctly, your Dashboard must have `allow_explicit_policy_id: true` and `enable_duplicate_slugs: true`.
 - In order for policy ID matching to work correctly, your Gateway must have `policies.allow_explicit_policy_id: true`.
 - It is assumed you have a Tyk CE or Tyk Pro installation.